ferdavid1/ferdavid1.github.io/README.md

-# my website, all about me and my things I do.
+# Personal Site

+Written in html, css, and javascript